GrandMoff100/HomeAssistantAPI/docs/usage.rst

 What's Next?
 #############

-Browse below to learn more about what you can do with :code:`homeassistant_api`.
+Browse below to learn more about what you can do with :mod:`homeassistant_api`.

 * `API Reference <api.html>`_
 * `Advanced Section <advanced.html>`_